Eggesford: Fellowes

-Urania, who married John Wallop, 2nd Earl of Portsmouth (died 1797).

-He had earlier settled all his lands on his eldest son William, but in his will dated 1766 (two years before his son William's marriage) he bequeathed these lands in Devon, Somerset, Huntingdonshire and Cambridgeshire to his second son Henry should William die childless.
-The opposite was the case, as William had children and Henry died childless.

-However, by some unknown means Henry by the time of his death in 1792 had obtained the manor of Eggesford from his elder brother.

 Wallop/Fellowes

 By his will Henry Fellowes appointed as his heir, on condition he should adopt the name and arms of Fellowes, his nephew Newton Wallop (1772–1854), his sister's second son.
 Newton's elder brother John Wallop (1767–1853) was destined to become the 3rd Earl of Portsmouth and to inherit the extensive family estates in Hampshire; he was also known to have been insane even from childhood.
 Henry Fellowes clearly did not wish the Eggesford estate to be merged with the Portsmouth estates, nor for the Fellowes name and arms to be lost.
 Newton Wallop thus appeared an ideal heir, having no family inheritance of his own.
 The inheritance was not without legal dispute, as the following record in Cambridgeshire County Record Office, Huntingdon reveals:

 "Papers relating to the Case in Chancery brought by Hon.
 Newton Wallop and Hon.
 Coulson Wallop, infants, represented by John, Earl of Portsmouth, their father and next friend, and Robert Fellowes of Shottisham, Norfolk, Esq., devisees named in the last Will of Henry Arthur Fellowes, late of Eggesford, Devon, and Hill Street nr.
 Berkeley Square, Middlesex, Esq., deceased, against William Fellowes his brother and heir at law.
 The dispute arises over the will of the late H.A.Fellowes.
 The question is whether, because H.A.Fellowes was duped into leaving his lands in Devon, Somerset, Essex and Middlesex and some money to his supposed, but actually non-existent, children by Mrs Martha Brown, the rest of the will is valid.
 If the rest is valid, his nephew, Newton Wallop, will inherit: if not valid, his brother William Fellowes, will inherit as heir at law".